 The project follows initiatives such as the trial Low Traffic Neighbourhoods and School Streets scheme, with both councils committed to addressing issues that affect the environment and health of their communities with the resources it has available.

 The COVID-19 outbreak created a cultural shift in individuals’ daily habits, resulting in traffic levels falling dramatically and providing residents with a safer environment to take their daily exercise or plan essential trips.

 With a move back towards a new normal, the pilot study can anonymously support crowd management, monitoring the impact of road and pavement changes and reducing the infection risk for residents with better management of high footfall areas.

-These infrastructure changes can, in particular, help to improve active travel routes, enhance space and safety and, as a result, encourage and accommodate more walking and cycling.
+These infrastructure changes can, in particular, help to improve active transportation routes, enhance space and safety and, as a result, encourage and accommodate more walking and cycling.

-The project data will help the councils understand more about travel behaviours and patterns and to assess and improve the impact any changes are having.
+The project data will help the councils understand more about travel behaviors and patterns and to assess and improve the impact any changes are having.

 Steve O’Connor, Assistant Director of Digital and IT at Sutton and Kingston Councils, said: